ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 tags: [nlp, word vectors, spacy, machine learning]
 description: |
     Ever wondered how those numbers in Word2Vec and Fasttext were produced?
 In this blogpost, we'll try to create our own crude set of word vectors!
-A good learning exercise to understand their nuances.
 excerpt: |
     Ever wondered how those numbers in Word2Vec and Fasttext were produced?
 In this blogpost, we'll try to create our own crude set of word vectors!
-A good learning exercise to understand their nuances.
 ---

 <span class="firstcharacter">W</span>ord vectors are representations of words